emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
 Every key MUST be randomly chosen from a uniform distribution.

-With AES-GCM-SST, up to 2<sup>32</sup> random nonces MAY be used with the same key while still keeping the collision probability under the 2<sup>-32</sup> that NIST requires {{GCM}}.
-If r random nonces are used with the same key, the collision probability for AES-GCM-SST is r<sup>2</sup> / 2<sup>97</sup>.
+With AES-GCM-SST, up to 2<sup>32</sup> random nonces MAY be used with the same key while still keeping the collision probability under 2<sup>-32</sup> that NIST requires {{GCM}}.
+If r random nonces are used with the same key, the collision probability for AES-GCM-SST is ≈ r<sup>2</sup> / 2<sup>97</sup>.

-If tag verification fails, the plaintext and expected_tag MUST NOT be given as output and MUST be overwritten with zeros.
+If tag verification fails, the plaintext and expected_tag MUST NOT be given as output.

 The confidentiality offered against passive attackers is equal to GCM {{GCM}} and given by the birthday bound.
 The maximum size of the plaintext (P_MAX) has been adjusted from GCM {{RFC5116}} as there is now three subkeys instead of two.